haimengzhao/academic/content/authors/admin/_index.md

 - Visitors
 ---

-Haimeng Zhao (赵海萌) is an undergraduate student at a yet-to-decide university.
+Haimeng Zhao (赵海萌) is an undergraduate at a yet-to-decide university.
 His interests include mathematics, physics and artificial intelligence.